Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md

 ---

-## Step 4: Request additional information
+## Step 4: Request for additional information

-The POS will utilize the initial 6-digits of the card and downloaded [POS Decision Tables](?path=docs/Resources/API-Documents/Device-Management/Decision-Table.md) for routing decisions to the Cloud BIN Service.
+The POS will utilize the initial 6-digits and the local BIN options *(local BIN exclusions, [POS Decision Table](?path=docs/Resources/API-Documents/Device-Management/Decision-Table.md), etc.)* first to verify proper routing before calling the Cloud BIN Service.

 <!-- info -->
-> The POS application should use local business logic if applicable to understand when to access the Cloud BIN Service.
+> The POS application should use local business logic, if applicable, to determine when to access the Cloud BIN Service.

-The POS will [request additional information](?path=docs/Resources/API-Documents/Payments_VAS/Cloud-BIN-Lookup.md) from the Cloud BIN Service for the following:
+If all local BIN handling options have been exhausted, then the POS will [request additional information](?path=docs/Resources/API-Documents/Payments_VAS/Cloud-BIN-Lookup.md) from the Cloud BIN Service for the following:

 - Transactions where the first 6-digits of the card are found in the POS Decision Table.
-- Transactions where the device identifies a card not found in the POS Decision Table or the local device routing table.
+- Transactions where the device identifies a BIN not found in the local device routing table or POS Decision Table.

+**BIN not found:**

+When a transaction with a BIN is not found in local BIN handling rules and not found in the POS Decision Table rules *(the POS should not block API call to the Cloud BIN Service)*, The POS should notify the business to add the unhandled BIN to the CBS POSDT for proper future handling.
+The Cloud BIN Service will return appropriate data based on defined rules for the unhandled card BIN.
+For example: *"Unhandled card sent to CBS.
+Please contact your account representative to add the unhandled BIN to the Cloud BIN Service POS Decision Table rules."*

 ---